 Phase I: Exploring the Teaching Profession

-Phase I (pre-candidacy) is designed to acquaint students with the teaching profession before they are officially accepted into the teacher-certification program (TCP).
+Phase I (pre-candidacy) is designed to acquaint students with the teaching profession before they are officially accepted into the Teacher Certification Program (TCP).

-Among the required pre-candidacy courses are opportunity to spend considerable time observing, evaluating, and helping in a school classroom setting.
+Among the required pre-candidacy courses are opportunities to spend considerable time observing, evaluating, and helping in a school classroom setting.
 These experiences give students practical knowledge about what it means to be a teacher before they formally apply to the teacher-certification program.
 Pre-candidacy courses include:

 |EDUC 211||Intro to and Foundations of Education|